ChalmersGU-data-structure-courses/general-course-information/lab-info.md

 Labs 2–4 are done in **groups of three**.

+- You can ask for partners on the dedicated discussion channel (see your specific Canvas page), or ask your course-responsible teacher to help you.
-- We recommend to form a diverse team and decide on set working times.
+- We recommend to form a diverse team and together decide some rules.
+For example, the following are some suggestions:
+   - Agree on regular working times.
    - Work together, never alone.
-  The member with the least coding experience should be writing the code, coached by the others.
+   - Let the member with the least coding experience write the code, coached by the others.
-- You can ask for partners on the dedicated discussion channel (see your specific Canvas page), or ask to be assigned by the course-responsible teacher.

 Once you have formed a group, assign yourselves to a free lab group in Canvas: go to the *People* page and select the *Groups* tab.
 You will be added to the lab project on Chalmers GitLab as soon as it is published.